Core

 POSCC 2301: Politics and Society

-An introductory course on the political and social order with an emphasis on the American context, presenting theories and their real-life application.
+This course offers an introduction to the political and social order with an emphasis on the American context, presenting theories and their practical application.
 Themes include natural law, civil rights and civil liberties, and forms of social and economic organization.
+Students will develop their ability to frame, interpret, and answer political and social questions from a Catholic perspective.
+Note: POSCC 2301 fulfills the SACSCOC general education social and behavioral science requirement.

 SCIEC 2301: Quadrivium: The Mathematical Arts